 These meetings are often more informal than General Meetings and should remain short and productive.
-The minutes or a report to the P&C Associations General Meeting should outline any decisions/requests of the Sub-committee.
-These decisions may be overturned by a motion of the P&C. Rules are according to their Terms of Reference which must be adopted.
+The Sub-Committee minutes or a report to the P&C General Meeting should outline any decisions/requests made.
+These decisions may be overturned by a motion of the P&C. Sub-Committees are governed according to their Terms of Reference, which must be adopted.